rajatc2/Machine-Learning/README.md

 4. **Data files** – Input datasets used for analysis and calculations.

 ## Documentation
-Techniques used in these projects have been documented in **`Techniques.docx`**, providing an overview of the methodologies applied across different analyses.
+Techniques used in these projects have been documented in **`Techniques.pdf`**, providing an overview of the methodologies applied across different analyses.